-> - YQI fellows will have extra outreach responsibilities (e.g., contacting “YQI-sister institute fellows” at other universities and creating a network, organizing a conference or a workshop, or teaching a short YQI course) determined at the time of hiring.
+- YQI fellows will have extra outreach responsibilities (e.g., science outreach, contacting “YQI-sister institute fellows” at other universities and creating a network, organizing a conference or a workshop, or teaching a short YQI course…) determined at the time of hiring.

 - All other aspects of the YQI fellowship position will follow standard Yale policies for postdoctoral appointments.
 For more details, please check this website.

-- Enrolment & potential visa application: Avril-July 2019
+- Enrollment & potential visa application: Spring 2024

-To apply, please upload in a single PDF file the following documents on the Interfolio portal before January 4, 2019 at 9 am EST:
+To apply, please upload the following documents on the Interfolio portal before October 29, 2023 at 11:59 pm ET:

 - cover letter describing (i) your past training, (ii) research interests, (iii) the group you intend to work in and potential research topics/projects you intend to pursue at Yale, and (iv) your career goals.